einbahnstrasse/Goldford-MTEC1003/labs/06/lab-06-part2-python-basics.md

 This one's slightly more involved, so we'll do it together.
 Firstly, we need [a formula for our conversion](https://www.pleacher.com/mp/mlessons/algebra/funform.pdf){:target="_blank"} from degrees in Celcius (°C) to degrees in Fahrenheit (°F):

 $$ {F} = {\frac{9}{5}}C + 32 $$

+where:
+  * F will be our result; i.e. degrees in Fahrenheit (°F), and
+  * C is our "user input"; i.e. degrees in Celcius (°C)

+Maybe you found this or a formula, or one like it, when you did your JavaScript version in [Lab 6 / Part 1](/Goldford-MTEC1003-OL04/labs/06/lab-06-part1-js-basics.html){:target="_blank"}.
+But how should we reconstruct it in Python?

 ### Initial "Translation" of our JavaScript Code